holge7/holge7/README.md

 - 💻 I'm working as trainee student

-- 🌱 I'm learning React
+- 🌱 I'm learning Spring Boot

 - ⌛ In my free time, I write more code and go to country side.